Allen's Cider Mill

-Allen's Cider Mill is a historic cider mill at 7 Mountain Road in Granby, Connecticut.
+Allen's Cider Mill was a historic cider mill at 7 Mountain Road in Granby, Connecticut.
 With a history extending back to 1783, it was at the time of its listing on the National Register of Historic Places in 1992 one the few operational cider mills in the state of Connecticut.
-It is presently abandoned.
+After a period of abandonment, the mill collapsed in 2019.